NJanaro/I-Play-Keys/README.md

 ## I Play Keys is a fun typing game for fans of Sunset Rubdown.
 Play along to the songs of Random Spirit Lover and try to keep the darkness from consuming you.

-Each song's difficulty is based on the tempo of that song which is randomly generated.
-The song plays in the background as you type.
+A random track from Sunset Rubdown's "Random Spirit Lover" plays while the lyrics are presented for you to type.
 You have the option to mute the song if you wish.

-Players scores are based on typing speed and accuracy which is compared to your previous attempt after every round to show your progress.
+The animated darkness circles in on your character and you must keep the lyics flowing to keep the darkness at bay.
+There is no room for mistakes, so be sure to correct your errors or the circle will continue to close on you.

 ### Technologies used:
 1. Canvas used to animate closing darkness and piano man animations